 If the real estate investment documentation contains a capital call clause, it gives the general partner the right to request additional capital from investors, beyond the initial raise, under certain circumstances.
 Usually capital calls fall into two buckets, planned and unplanned.

 In some cases, a real estate investor may commit a certain amount of capital to a deal even if they don’t provide it in full at the time of the commitment.
 In this case, the capital call provision may outline the circumstances under which capital will be “called” from investors to support investing activities.
 These sorts of capital calls are planned and are frequently used in a committed capital private equity fund structure.

-Or, the capital call provision could give the sponsor the right to request additional capital contributions from investors if they are needed to support the property.
+The capital call provision could give the sponsor the right to request additional capital contributions from investors if they are needed to support the property.
 For example, a property could suffer major damage in a storm and there is not enough money in the reserve account for repairs.
 In such a circumstance, the GP could call additional capital from investors to pay for the needed repairs.
 This type of capital call is unplanned and the details of the investor’s obligation to participate are outlined in the deal’s offering documents.

 Why Capital Call Provisions Exist